-The SEC has issued final rules implementing the provision of the Dodd-Frank Wall Street Reform and Consumer Protection Act that require U.S. publicly-traded companies to disclose the ratio of their chief executive officer's compensation to that of their median employee.
-As noted our Chief Executive Officer does not receive any direct cash compensation or benefits from us, and we do not reimburse our Manager or any of its affiliates for the cash compensation and benefits paid to Mr. Lown.
+The SEC has issued final rules implementing the provision of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") that require U.S. publicly-traded companies to disclose the ratio of their chief executive officer's compensation to that of their median employee.
+As noted above, our President and Chief Executive Officer does not receive any direct cash compensation or benefits from us, and we do not reimburse our Manager or any of its affiliates for the cash compensation and benefits paid to Mr. Lown.
 Because we do not pay, or provide reimbursement for, any direct cash compensation to Mr. Lown and we have no employees, we are not able to calculate and provide a ratio of the median employee's annual total compensation to the total annual compensation of Mr. Lown.